lamhq/tech-notes/pages/backend/python/testing.md

 ## Organize test files

+Here we define how to structure test files in the project source code.

-Test files should be in a separate `tests/` folder:
+Test files should be in a separate `tests/` folder (instead of sitting next to the code file):

 ```
 module/